AydinGokce/Airsim_Drone_Keyboard_Controller/README.md

 <br>

 #### To Use
-Clone the repo
+Clone the repo:
 `git clone https://github.com/AydinGokce/Airsim_Drone_Keyboard_Controller.git`

-cd into the repo
+cd into the repo:
 `cd Airsim_Drone_Keyboard_Controller`

-Run `controller.py`
+Run controller.py:
 `python3 controller.py`

 Perhaps you may find it useful! :)